Yellow Wave Background Line

 Bilingual in Korean and English

 Jeehee joined KCCEB in the fall of 2021 to provide preventive counseling and case management for the Asian community.
-Jeehee is a Registered Associate Marriage and Family Therapist (AMFT #131623) and a Registered Art Therapist –
+Jeehee is a Licensed Marriage and Family Therapist (AMFT #146573) and a Registered Art Therapist – Provisional

 As an international student herself, she understands the challenges of living in an unfamiliar culture and the difficulties of having a language barrier.
 Jeehee values working as a team with her client.
 The therapist-client relationship comes before the theoretical approach for her.
 To build the relationship, she treats her clients with empathy, genuineness, respect, and non-judgmental regard.